 Spreading over thousands of acres in under 48 hours, the fire consumed hundreds of homes and has displaced thousands of residents

 SF Gives Back helps connect residents and donors to the

 front line service providers working in the region

-The best way to help those affected is to make a monetary donation to a reputable humanitarian organization responding to this disaster.
-For a list of such organizations, visit USAID.
+The best way to help those affected is to make a monetary donation to an organization responding to this disaster and providing aid to those most in need.

 I thank all the brave first responders who are still fighting to beat back and contain this blaze.

 This is another stark reminder that we must be prepared for any disaster or emergency to ensure our families and loved ones are safe and our cities remain resilient.
 We know disasters, whether it is a fire, earthquake, tsunami, or something human made, can happen at any time with little or no warning.
 That is why it is so important to take steps now so you are ready for any disaster or emergency.”